0xbitcoin/EIP918-Mineable-Token/README.md

 ```

 ### Example mining function
-A general mining function written in python for finding a valid nonce is as follows:
+A general mining function written in python for finding a valid nonce for mined token 0xbitcoin, is as follows:
 ```
 def mine(challenge, public_address, difficulty):
   while True: